Adell Harriman & Carpenter Inc. Sells 1,421 Shares of Philip Morris International Inc. (NYSE:PM)

 Philip Morris International Increases Dividend

-The company also recently announced a quarterly dividend, which was paid on Thursday, October 12th.
-Stockholders of record on Wednesday, September 27th were paid a $1.30 dividend.
-This is a positive change from Philip Morris International’s previous quarterly dividend of $1.27.
-The ex-dividend date of this dividend was Tuesday, September 26th.
-This represents a $5.20 annualized dividend and a dividend yield of 5.82%.
-Philip Morris International’s dividend payout ratio is presently 100.97%.
+The business also recently declared a quarterly dividend, which was paid on Thursday, October 12th.
+Shareholders of record on Wednesday, September 27th were issued a $1.30 dividend.
+This is a boost from Philip Morris International’s previous quarterly dividend of $1.27.
+This represents a $5.20 annualized dividend and a yield of 5.82%.
+The ex-dividend date was Tuesday, September 26th.
+Philip Morris International’s dividend payout ratio is currently 100.97%.

 About Philip Morris International